pepperize/cdk-organizations/API.md

 In addition to all the features supported by the consolidated billing feature set, the management account can also apply any policy type to any member account in the organization.

-For more information, see [All features]{@link https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#feature-set-all} in the AWS Organizations User Guide.
+For more information, see [All features](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#feature-set-all) in the AWS Organizations User Guide.

 ---